Snowy597/Different-Codes/README.md

-# Surpix
+# Codes
-Repository for Surpix and huge amounts of tomfoolery.
+Repository for my codes and huge amounts of tomfoolery.